About

 For us, gratitude is an all-encompassing feeling that reminds us to be grounded.
 Our Founder, Sameer Bhambere, explains it perfectly.
 To paraphrase him, nobody out there, not a single person, is self-made.
 Our lives are made up of many people, who contribute to making us who we are - directly, indirectly, knowingly, and unknowingly.

 Here’s an example of how deep our attitude runs - the first thing you do when you wake up is wash your face or brush your teeth.
 You wouldn’t be able to do that if, at the latest stage of the process, the person who is supposed to provide water to your area doesn’t do his job.
-And just like that, your entire day will be ruined.
+With such a rocky start, your entire day will be ruined.

-Harmony stems front his attitude of gratitude.
+Harmony stems from his attitude of gratitude.
 All our efforts are directed towards the betterment of everyone.
 And it’s not a selfless or grand gesture - it’s a simple human thought.
 When everyone flourishes, so will we.
-When a society flourishes, so do everyone in it.
+When a society flourishes, so does everyone in it.
 As simple as that.

 You have to be responsible for this kind of attitude.
 Betterment for everyone with gratitude doesn’t come easy.
 It takes practice.
 It takes effort.
 But slowly and steadily, it does happen.

 That’s what we do at LY.
 We practice harmony, gratitude, and responsibility - every day.
-That’s our culture - for the betterment of everyone.
+That’s our culture - for the better of everyone.

 Nothing more, nothing less.